buz321/AWS/README.md

 ## 8.2 AWS pricing concepts

-- Pay for what you use
+- Pay for what you use (save money)
 - pay less when you reserve
 - Pay less with volume-based discounts when you use more